cablehead/levee/docs/ohdotfour.md

 - :value()
 - :trim([n])

-All of levee's protocol decoders can work with this interface:
+All of Levee's protocol decoders can work with this interface:

 ```lua
     local p = require("levee.p")